Seasonal Canadian humour

 When someone you know got ‘Harveyed’

 ‘Repugnant’ is a very good word, used by the Academy of Motion Pictures and Sciences to describe producer Harvey Weinstein’s sexual harassment and assaults.
 It’s a small world when someone you know was ‘Harveyed’, and it all follows a very familiar script.
 My op–ed’s in Lucire today.
-You may also like It can’t be that […]
+You may also like We need to change […]

 Read More… from When someone you know got ‘Harveyed’